Top 7 Things to Do After A Car Accident

 - Any severe or minor injuries

-If an injury occurs during an auto accident, allow on-scene medical treatment.
-Paramedics will be able to care for minor injuries and determine if further treatment is needed.
-It's critical to keep record of any relevant medical care you receive after the collision in case litigation or insurance questions arise.
+If an auto accident injury occurs, get on-scene medical treatment.
+Paramedics can care for minor injuries and determine if any further treatment is needed.
+It's critical to track any relevant medical care received after your collision in case any questions arise from your lawyer or insurance company.

 6. Exchange Information